trufnetwork/evm-contracts/contracts/v1.0.0/TNOracle.md

 ### Testing and Coverage

 Refer to [TESTING.md](../../test/requestv1/TESTING.md) for an overview of our testing strategy, what is currently covered, and known limitations (such as the lack of coverage reporting due to incompatibilities with the local Chainlink Functions environment).

+## External Contracts Usage

+See [Developer Guide](../../docs/DeveloperGuide.md) for more details on how to use external contracts, including directly interacting with TNOracle using your Externally Owned Account (EOA).

+### Remote Code Integration

+Chainlink Functions supports supplying source code from a remote location, reducing on-chain storage costs.
+However, we’ve encountered issues using this feature directly: pointing `setSource` to a hosted file often results in “Invalid code location” errors on public testnets.

+**Our Workaround:**
+We introduce a small "Remote Loader" script that you inline into the contract.
+This loader, when executed by Chainlink Functions, retrieves the main logic from a reliable hosted URL.
+Since the loader is minimal, it keeps deployment costs low, and because it fetches the real code at runtime, we avoid the known remote loading errors.

+**Benefits:**
+- Significantly less gas than inlining all logic.
+- Avoids the “Invalid code location” issue.
+- Maintains flexibility: update the remote code without heavy redeployments.

+In short, the Remote Loader acts as a stable bridge between Chainlink Functions and your external logic, enabling remote code usage today despite current limitations.